 ARI West's ever so charming P. R. Executive, Luciano Morra (who looked like an Italian movie star, with a voice to match), also said a few kind words to the AROSC members that night, thanking them (and me) for the continuing support of the marque, and what a huge asset the AROSC was to Alfa Romeo.

 Luciano added that for the first time since Alfa Romeo's were first imported into the U.S., they were now completely sold out of cars in North America, and already had many advance orders for their next shipment of 1750s.

-This truly was the golden age of Alfa Romeo ownership in the U.S., and probably never to be achieved again, in either numbers, loyalty, or panache.
+This truly was the golden age of Alfa ownership and cars in the U.S., and probably never to be achieved again, in either numbers, loyalty, or panache.

 (Autodelta / U.S. National Alfa Romeo Owners Club photo)